Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 Pro Tip

 If you are unsure, start with a function-based decorator.
 Refactor to a class when you find yourself using nonlocal to track mutable state across calls, or when you want the decorator to have its own public API (like reset() or stats()).
+For a related pattern, the @classmethod decorator demonstrates how Python uses the descriptor protocol to alter method binding at the class level.

 Key Takeaways